What is the Percentage of Incoming College Students who Report Being Frequent, High-Risk Drinkers?

 Universities across the globe offer a variety of resources to support incoming students struggling with alcohol abuse.
 From counseling centers to peer support groups, these resources provide much-needed assistance and create a safe space for students to discuss their struggles, learn from others’ experiences, and develop healthier habits.

-Prevention Programs Targeting Alcohol Use Among New College Students: A Proactive Approach
+Prevention Programs Targeting Alcohol Use Among New College Students

 The most effective way to combat high-risk drinking among incoming college students is to take a proactive approach.
 Many universities now implement prevention programs targeting first-year students, which include components such as alcohol education workshops, peer-led seminars, and early intervention for students identified as at-risk.